 Last, but certainly not least, you should create a Last Will and Testament.
 This legal document, which should conform to all of the requirements of Ohio state law, will help you pass on your assets to your heirs.
 You must designate a responsible party as the executor of your estate, and then that party will be responsible for estate administration and taking your will through the probate process.
 If you pass away without a will, then you are unlikely to have any say in what happens to the assets you leave behind.

-At Kryszak & Associates, Co., LPA, our Lorain estate planning lawyers can help you craft a fully customized plan that properly protects the best interests of you and your family.
+At Kryszak Law Firm, Co., LPA, our Lorain estate planning lawyers can help you craft a fully customized plan that properly protects the best interests of you and your family.
 To set up a confidential review of your case today, please call our offices at 440-934-5330 or 1-888-934-5330.